Gahyoun/HONE-Kuramoto/README.md

-# 📌 Weighted Damped Kuramoto-HONE Dynamics
+# 📌 Harmonic Oscillator Network Dynamics with Kuramoto model

 This project implements **coupled harmonic oscillators with Kuramoto-type phase dynamics** embedded in a **weighted complex network**.
 The model incorporates **position-dependent forces (HONE)** and **phase synchronization effects (Kuramoto model with damping)**.